osmosis-labs/docs/docs/overview/integrate/cli.md

 ---
-title: Interact with Osmosis CLI
-sidebar_position: 2
+sidebar_position: 9
 ---

+# Interact with CLI

 ## Using the CLI